 - You have black, tarry stools, which could indicate bleeding from the stomach or colon, or any bloody stool that concerns you.

 - You are also having chest pain.
 Although some GI conditions such as gastroesophageal reflux disease (GERD) or gallbladder disease may cause discomfort in this area, it’s essential to first rule out a problem with your heart.

 - You have been previously diagnosed with a hiatal hernia and you are now experiencing severe pain in the chest or abdomen, nausea, vomiting, or the inability to pass gas or

 - These symptoms may indicate a strangulated hernia or obstruction.

-Try the Baptist Health free online health assessments to evaluate your health risks today, five years down the road or for a lifetime.
+Try the Baptist Health free online health assessments to evaluate your health risks today.